kellifeeser/hfd-microbiome/docs/github_OrganizingManuscriptAnalyses_wk12.md

 Families Turicibacteraceae and Rikenellaceae and genera Alistipes, Duncaniella (G-), Limosilactobacillus, and Turicibacter were top 10 for Week-0, but not whole dataset.
-Conversely, Bacteroidaceae and Bifidobacteriaceae were not in the top 10 families for Week-O, nor were Bifidobacterium, Faecalibaculumm, uncl_Erysipelotrichaceae, or uncl_Oscillospiraceae in the top 10 genera for Week-O.\
+Conversely, Bacteroidaceae and Bifidobacteriaceae were not in the top 10 families for Week-O, nor were Bifidobacterium, Faecalibaculumm, uncl_Erysipelotrichaceae, or uncl_Oscillospiraceae in the top 10 genera for Week-O.

-About *Duncaniella*:
-    - "We performed a large-scale experiment using 579 genetically identical laboratory mice from a single animal facility, designed to identify the causes of disease variability in the widely used dextran sulphate sodium mouse model of inflammatory bowel disease.
+-   About *Duncaniella*: - "We performed a large-scale experiment using 579 genetically identical laboratory mice from a single animal facility, designed to identify the causes of disease variability in the widely used dextran sulphate sodium mouse model of inflammatory bowel disease.
 Commonly used treatment endpoint measures—weight loss and intestinal pathology—showed limited correlation and varied across mouse lineages.
 Analysis of the gut microbiome, coupled with machine learning and targeted anaerobic culturing, identified and isolated two previously undescribed species, Duncaniella muricolitica and Alistipes okayasuensis, and demonstrated that they exert dominant effects in the dextran sulphate sodium model leading to variable treatment endpoint measures.
 We show that the identified gut microbial species are common, but not ubiquitous, in mouse facilities around the world, and suggest that researchers monitor for these species to provide experimental design opportunities for improved mouse models of human intestinal diseases." (@Forster2022)\